RyanClementsHax/notes/cloud/aws/ec2.md

 - ec2 image builder
   - fully managed
   - helps build secure images of operating systems for use on aws
+- compute optimizer
+  - ML based tool that analyzes metrics of historical utilization
+  - makes recommendations of compute services to be used for the workload

 ## AMI (Amazon Machine Image)
 - OS